epfl-ada/ada-2022-project-adaconda/README.md

 ### PART 2 : Impact of the performances of NBA team.
 - What is the impact of the main NBA matches and results on Youtube video interactions ?
-- How does the fans react to a good/bad performance of a team ?
+- How do the fans react to a good/bad performance of a team ?
 Do the fan interactions on NBA Youtube videos change following a victory or defeat of their respective team ? (fans : people frequently interacting with a certain NBA team on Youtube)
 - How much does the results of a team impact the engagement of its fans for big market teams and small market team ? (popularity is measured with the number of like, dislikes, number of views and comments)
+- Are NBA fans usually following a single team or the whole championship ?
 - Are small market teams fans more loyal than big market teams ?
 Do fans still follow their team even if the it's results are not good ?
 (Small/Big market teams : NBA teams are characterized by their market size, i.e. big market teams usually represent big cities sush as New York/Chicago, where as small market teams usually represents small cities or cities where bascketball is not an important sport such as New Orleans/Memphis)

 ### PART 3 : In depth analysis within teams
 - Are some players more popular than their own team ?
-- Interaction of fans with NBA Youtube videos
-    - How do the fans react to a bad performance of a team ?
-    - Are NBA fans following a single team or all of them ?
 - How does NBA teams manage to be more popular ?
 Is this popularity affecting their results ?
 - Is the MVP always the most popular player ?

-- If we have time:
+- Additional questions :
     - Is there a fan base in each NBA Team ?
     - Are NBA team following a single team or all of them ?
     - Can we predict the player’s transfers based on their popularity ?